-Applicants for all casual interpreter or translator positions with ITC must send a written application and résumé to:
+Applicants for all casual interpreter or translator positions with ITC must apply via the DHS Careers link.

-The Interpreting and Translating Centre is focusing on recruitment in rare and emerging languages in order to provide equitable and accessible interpreting services throughout South Australia, especially in the health sector.
+The Interpreting and Translating Centre is focusing on recruitment in established and emerging languages to provide equitable and accessible interpreting services throughout South Australia, especially in the health and legal sectors.

-ITC is currently seeking applicants who have completed or expressed their interest in the TAFE SA Interpreting Skills for NAATI Certification course (ISNC), especially for:
+ITC is currently seeking applicants with interpreting experience who have completed or expressed their interest in the TAFE SA Interpreting Skills for NAATI Certification course (ISNC), especially for:

 Further information about the ISNC can be found at the TAFE website.

 The conditions of casual employment include hourly remuneration, superannuation and flexible working hours.
 You should ideally have your own transport, a mobile phone, broadband access to the Internet and be willing to travel intrastate and work outside of normal hours.

 The Interpreting and Translating Centre is also seeking NAATI Certified and Recognised Practicing translators in Amharic, Dinka, German, Hakha Chin, Karen, Lao, Pashto, Tigrinya, Turkish and Uyghur languages.

 The conditions of casual employment include remuneration commensurate with market rates, superannuation and flexible working hours.
 You must have broadband access to the Internet.